archivesunleashed/aut-docs/docs/Getting-Started.md

 mvn clean package appassembler:assemble -DskipTests
 ```

+If you see `BUILD SUCCESS`, then... success!
 You only need to build warcbase once to use it.

 ## Step Three: Testing with Spark Shell